S-M-Stephy/data-engineer-journey/README.md

 ## 📌 About This Repository

-This repo is divided into **phases**, to reflect how my learning evolved.
+This repo is organized into **phases**, reflecting how my learning evolved over time.

 ### 🔹 Phase I – Self Learning (🛑 Closed)

-My earliest hands-on work using Python, Pandas, profiling tools, and some beginner ETL tasks.
+My earliest hands-on practice with Python, Pandas, profiling tools, and basic ETL tasks.

 📁 You’ll find it in:
-`/Phase I - Self learning`
+`/Phase I - Self Learning`

-> ⚠️ **Note:** This phase is now closed.
+> **Note:** This phase is now closed.
 > It was a personal exploration with many half-done and trial tasks.
 > It’s not meant to teach or guide others — but I’m keeping it here to track how far I’ve come. 😊

-### 🚧 Phase II – Guided Learning (Coming Soon)
+### 🟢 Phase II – Guided Learning (🎯 Ongoing)

-This phase follows [Darshil’s Data Engineering Bootcamp] — a structured course I’ve enrolled in.
+This phase follows **Darshil’s Data Engineering Bootcamp** — a structured, project-based course.

-I'll update this repo with learnings, notes, and projects **daily**.
+📁 You’ll find it in:
+`/Phase II - Bootcamp`

+I’m currently focused on:
+- Python & SQL mastery (target: within 2–3 weeks)
+- Building real-world data pipelines and systems
+- Applying concepts with hands-on projects
+- Logging key learnings and insights (not detailed notes)

+> ⚡ This time, I’m moving with clarity, structure, and purpose.

 ---